Brnjak6/Transformers---React/README.md

 Design is modern, personally created in Figma.
 Design is enriched with customized svgs that are acquired from flaticon.com

-### Application is not yet fully responsive.
-Desktop use is advisable

 Some of the technologies that were used:

 JSX, SCSS Modules, JavaScript, API fetch...